AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 **Setup:**
 1. Insert your SD card from your 3DS (hacked with Luma3DS) into your computer
-2. Follow this guide to install TWiLightMenu on your 3DS using FBI.
-During the part where it asks you to drag over your .nds ROMS, drag your patched ROM .nds file you made earlier into the /roms/ folder.
+2. Follow [this guide](https://www.cfwaifu.com/twilight-menu-3ds/) to install TWiLightMenu on your 3DS using FBI.
+During the part where it asks you to add your .nds ROMS, drag your patched ROM .nds file you made earlier into the /roms/ folder.
 3. Continue following the instructions through to launching the game.
 Enjoy!

 ### Using a flash cartridge